frntc/SIDKick-pico/README.md

 ## Disclaimer

 I'm a hobbyist, no electronics engineer.
 I'm doing my best to ensure that my projects are working at intended, but I cannot give any guarantee for anything.
 Be careful not to damage your RPi Pico, PC, or Commodore, or anything attached to it.
-I am not responsible if you or your hardware gets damaged.
+I am not responsible if you or your hardware gets damaged, or any other effects of using the SKpicos.
 Note that the RPi Pico/Pico2/RP2040/RP2350 get overclocked.
 The SKpico2350* does not use level shifters.
 If you don't know what you're doing, better don't... use everything at your own risk.

 <br />